Spanish language in the United States: Florida

 La Época is an upscale Miami department store, whose Spanish name comes from Cuba.
 La Época is an example of the many businesses started and owned by Spanish-speakers in the United States.

-During the 1990s and 2000s, Miami emerged as a global city with a majority Hispanic bilingual population.
+During the 1990s and 2000s, Miami emerged as a global city with a Spanish/English bilingual population.
 Today, most of the residents of the Miami metropolitan area speak Spanish at home, and the influence of Spanish can even be seen in many features of the local dialect of English.
 Miami is considered the "capital of Latin US" for its many bilingual corporations, banks, and media outlets that cater to international business.

 First settled by the Spanish in the 16th century, 19% of Floridians now speak Spanish, which is the most widely taught second language.
 In Miami, 67% of residents spoke Spanish as their first language in 2000.

 In addition, there are several other major cities in Florida with a sizable percentage of the population able to speak Spanish, most notably Tampa (18%) and Orlando (16.6%).
 Ybor City, a historic neighborhood near downtown Tampa, was founded and is populated chiefly by Spanish and Cuban immigrants.
-Most Latinos in Florida are of Cuban descent and live in metropolitan Miami, followed by those of Puerto Rican origin in Miami and Orlando, and Mexican origin in Tampa, Fort Myers and Naples.
+Most Spanish-speakers in Florida are of Cuban descent and live in metropolitan Miami, followed by those of Puerto Rican origin in Miami and Orlando, and Mexican origin in Tampa, Fort Myers and Naples.